kimoppalfens/kimoppalfens.github.io/_posts/2017-11-23- CoMGMT usecase - Part 3.md

 We'll cover de technical details of these options later in this blog when we check out the result on an actual client.

 Also, while you are on this screen, make sure to copy (and save!) the Command line you need later on if you want to install the Configmgr agent using Intune.
-If, for some reason, you don't see this command line and are greeted by a "Requirements not met" window, it probably means you missed something that I configured in Part 1 or 2.
+If, for some reason, you don't see this command line and are greeted by a "Requirements not met" window, it probably means you missed something that we configured in Part 1 or 2.

 Make sure to check back and very each step.